 At Schneider Electric Energy & Sustainability Services (ESS), most of the sustainability accolades are about YOU—our dedicated clients who, with our help, are advancing their own sustainability, efficiency and renewable energy commitments.
 However, today we’d like to take a moment to celebrate our company’s own sustainability accomplishments, as we’ve hit a milestone we’re extremely proud to share.
-On January 25th, 2021, for the first time, Corporate Knights, a leading Canadian media and research company producing rankings based on corporate sustainability performance, recognized Schneider Electric number one on its annual index of “the Global 100 most sustainable corporations in the world”.
+On January 25th, 2021, for the first time, Corporate Knights, a leading Canadian media and research company producing rankings based on corporate sustainability performance, recognized Schneider Electric as the world’s most sustainable corporation in 2021.

 There are a lot of companies out there that seek to help businesses and consumers be more sustainable in some way.
 Some will help you chart a sustainability roadmap and set goals; some will help you digitize and electrify your business; some will help you put solar panels on your roof; some will sell you sustainable products.
 Not only do we do all these things (and more) at Schneider Electric, but we’re also on our own sustainability journey right alongside the businesses we serve.
 We are transforming our operations – from our office buildings to our manufacturing processes to our products to our supply chain – to be the most sustainable and digital that they can be.